|LOST HOSPITALS OF LONDON|

 |1834 - 1995

-The North London Hospital with 130 beds was founded in Gower Street by University College London in 1934.
+The North London Hospital with 130 beds was founded in Gower Street by University College London (UCL) in 1834.
 A south wing was added to the the Hospital in 1841 and a north wing in 1846.
 However, by 1877 the building had again become too small.

 An appeal for the funding of a new building was launched.
 Sir John Blundell Maple, the head of the celebrated neighbouring furniture store in Tottenham Court Road (now closed - it has become PC World), provided the greater part of the finances.
 He was so impressed with the plans that he undertook to help rebuild and equip the Hospital, at an estimated cost of £100,000.